Importing from an online source

 Not all the websites you visit will provide Zotero with what is needed for the application to recognize the bibliographic information on the page.
 If the page cannot be "recognized," you'll see a gray page icon:

 If “Automatically take snapshots when creating items from web pages” is enabled in the General tab of the Zotero preferences, a copy (or snapshot) of the webpage can be saved to your computer and added as a child item.
 To view the saved copy, double-click the snapshot.

 Right-clicking the Connector save button offers the option of saving a snapshot of the web page or saving the web page without a snapshot.
 Saving it with the snapshot will allow you to see the page as it was on the day you captured it.

 When a PDF is dragged into the middle pane, the program will attempt to retrieve bibliographic information for the item through a variety of searches.
 It will create an entry for the file and then attach the PDF to that entry.
-If this is unsuccessful, save the citation from another catalog or database, then drag the PDF onto the citation to make it an attachment.
+If this is unsuccessful, save the citation from another catalog or database, then drag the PDF onto the entry in your library to make it an attachment.
 In the General tab of Zotero preferences, there is an option to "Automatically rename attachment files using parent metadata."
 With this checked, the PDF you pull into Zotero will automatically be renamed.